quarteera/www.quarteera.de/content/en/projects/q-wohnung/index.md

 ---
-title: Wohnprojekt für queere* Geflüchtete in Kreuzberg
+title: Dormitory for queer* refugees in Kreuzberg
 date: 2025-07-07T16:38:20+01:00
 weight: 120 # Order in which to show this project on the home page
 image: q-wohnung.png
-summary: Der Wohnungsmarkt steckt in der Krise – besonders für queere* Geflüchtete.
-Fast zwei Jahre bot das Quarteera-Projekt 42 besonders vulnerablen Personen ein Zuhause in Kreuzberg.
-Im März endete es.
-Wir haben vier Geschichten über Angst, Hoffnung und die Wohnungssuche gesammelt.
+summary: The housing market is in crisis, especially for queer* refugees.
+For almost two years, the Quarteera project provided housing for 42 vulnerable people in Kreuzberg.
+It ended in March.
+We collected four stories of fear, hope, and the search for home.
 draft: false
 accent: false
 color: green